victorbr2/Power-up-Manager/docs/index.md

 Gradius III

-In this game developers thaught that the increase or decrease was a great idea to implement in to a spaceship videogame, but there was a problem due to the over decreased movement speed that one power up gived the player.
+In this game developers thought that the increase or decrease was a great idea to implement into a spaceship videogame, but there was a problem due to the over decreased movement speed that one power up gave the player.

 Mega Man 3